wolframkriesing/site-stitcher/content/tidbit/2020/10/index.md

 # React Native Picker - Still Maintained?
 slug: react-native-picker-still-maintained
 dateCreated: 2020-10-10 21:04 CET
-tags: react-native, mobile
+tags: React Native, mobile

-I am wondering if the react-native Picker component is still maintained and if it is usable or if I am totally looking at the wrong thing for using a picker for a mobile app.
+I am wondering if the React Native Picker component is still maintained and if it is usable or if I am totally looking at the wrong thing for using a picker for a mobile app.

 <figure style="padding: 1rem;">